moliver28/research-handbook/content/job-families/security/security-operations.md

   sec:sesm(Security Incident Response Senior Manager)-->sec:ds(Director of Security Operations);
 ```

-For details on the Security organization leadership roles, to include the Security Operations Director and VP of Security, see the Security Leadership page.
+For details on the Security division leadership roles, to include the Security Operations Director and VP of Security, see the Security Leadership page.

-## Hiring Process

-Candidates for this position can expect the hiring process to follow the order below.
-Please keep in mind that candidates can be declined from the position at any stage of the process.

-- Qualified candidates will be invited to schedule a 30 minute [screening call](/handbook/hiring/interviewing/#screening-call) with one of our Global Recruiters.
-- Next, candidates will be invited to schedule an interview with Security Incident Response Team Manager
-- Candidates will then be invited to schedule an interview with Senior Security Incident Response Team Engineer, Red Team Manager, Trust & Safety Manager
-- Candidates will then be invited to schedule an interview with Director of Security Operations
-- Successful candidates will subsequently be made an offer via email

-Additional details about our process can be found on our [hiring page](/handbook/hiring/).